-Diet Type: Dairy free, Gluten free, Grain free, Low FODMAP, Phase 1 Restricted, SIBO friendly, Vegan, Vegetarian
+Diet Type: Dairy free, Gluten free, Grain free, Low FODMAP, Phase 1 Restricted, Vegan, Vegetarian

 Cooking Time: Under 1 hour

 Yields: Makes enough for 1 meal accompaniment or as a snack